CAD Design Software | Computer-Aided Design | Autodesk

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-Building design is used from concept through completion by professionals working in architecture (US site), construction, MEP engineering and structural engineering and by building owners, operators and managers.

-Infrastructure engineers and planners use CAD design tools to create intelligent 3D models and engineering drawings for land development, transportation (US site), utilities, water and wastewater projects.
+Infrastructure engineers and planners use CAD design tools to create intelligent 3D models (US Site) and engineering drawings for land development, transportation (US Site), utilities, water, and wastewater projects.

-Throughout the development cycle, from concept to manufacturing, CAD design software is used to create consumer products, industrial machinery and building products and equipment.
+CAD design software is used by manufacturers and CAM professionals to machine, fabricate, 3D print (US Site), inspect, and fabricate better quality parts, faster.

 Stratford Festival